RA250: opera in the Royal Academy’s historic Life Drawing Room

 This exclusive evening event will take you on a journey of operatic excellence in the RA’s historic Life Drawing Room.

-An operetta by Royal Academy Schools student Hamish Pearch, with vocals by Charlotte Bröker, this evening will be a repertoire of classical and contemporary songs; colliding different eras, styles and attitudes.
+Featuring an operetta by Royal Academy Schools student Hamish Pearch, with vocals by Charlotte Bröker accompanied by pianist Adam Cigman-Mark, this evening will be a repertoire of classical and contemporary songs; colliding different eras, styles and attitudes.

 Charlotte Bröker is a soprano at the start of her singing career.
 She studied History of Art at Clare College, Cambridge and was a choral scholar and solo recitalist at Emmanuel College.
 She now works freelance as a classical and jazz singer across the UK, continuing her training with teacher Ashley Stafford (RCM).